DanielJacksonc/DEEP-LEARNING/README.md

 The model is built using a convolutional neural network (CNN) with the following layers:

+- Convolutional layer with 16 filters and a 3x3 kernel shape and stide of 1, passed through relu activation and then shows how our input looks like(256,256,3)
+- Max pooling layer with a 2x2 pool size
 - Convolutional layer with 32 filters and a 3x3 kernel
 - ReLU activation
 - Max pooling layer with a 2x2 pool size
-- Convolutional layer with 64 filters and a 3x3 kernel
-- ReLU activation
-- Max pooling layer with a 2x2 pool size
 - Fully connected layer with 128 units
 - ReLU activation
+- then we Flatten our output layer
-- Output layer with softmax activation
+- Output layer with Relu and sigmoid activation

 ## Results